ioBroker/ioBroker.link/README.md

 At the moment only a single connection can be opened to a local ioBroker installation.
 That means if multiple users are granted access permissions to a local installation only one user at a time is able to connect to.
 Also the only connection per user is allowed.
 That means the same user, granted access permission to multiple local installations, can access only one installation at a time.

 ### How can I track who and when has accessed my local installation?
-All requested connections' meta data is persisted and can be viewed under https://iobroker.link.
+All requested connections' metadata is persisted and can be viewed under https://iobroker.link.

+### Which ports must be available in the firewall?
+Following ports on iobroker.link server must be reachable: 5000-5100 (outbound)

 ## Adapter configuration :: Main Settings